 The Board of Directors is committed to best practice in corporate governance and applies the principles within the UK Corporate Governance Code, insofar as the guidance applies to building societies.
-As at 31 December 2018, the Board comprised two executive and four non-executive directors and a non-executive Chair.
+As at 31 December 2019, the Board comprised two executive, five non-executive directors and a non-executive Chair.
 It meets formally eight times a year.
-All directors, both on appointment and thereafter, must meet the tests of fitness and propriety prescribed by the FCA and are required to be approved by the FCA and PRA.
+All directors, both on appointment and thereafter, must meet the tests of fitness and propriety prescribed by the FCA.